 In this program, you will learn how to analyze, design, and develop information systems, e-commerce sites and mobile apps.
-You will work in desktop, service, internet/intranet and networked environments.
-Courses taken include object oriented programming, web application development, Internet programming, and network communications.
-You will also complete an on the job training placement.
+You will work in desktop, service, Internet/intranet and networked environments.
+Courses include object-oriented programming, web application development, Internet programming, and network communications.
+You will also participate in on the job training.

-The Computer Information Systems program at the Summerside Waterfront Campus offers e-health components through course electives within the program.
-This curriculum exposes you to concepts and technology that prepare you for the many e-health opportunities that exist both locally and regionally.
+The program at the Summerside Waterfront Campus offers e-health components.
+This curriculum exposes you to concepts and technology to prepare you for the many e-health opportunities that exist locally and regionally.

 The CIS curriculum is validated by local Information Technology professionals and is accredited by CIPS.
 Canada’s Association of IT Professionals.
 The industry specified and nationally recognized curriculum enables graduates to pursue employment opportunities throughout Canada, the United States and many international locations.

 |Location:||Prince of Wales Campus & Summerside Waterfront Campus|

 |Credential:||Diploma, Computer Programmer/Analyst|

 |Minimum passing grade per course: